Stan Petry

-Stanley Edward Petry (born August 14, 1966) is a former American and Canadian football defensive back in the National Football League (NFL), Canadian Football League (CFL) and Arena Football League (AFL).
+Stanley Edward Petry (born August 14, 1966) is an American former professional football defensive back in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
 He played college football at Texas Christian (TCU).
-Petry was drafted by the Kansas City Chiefs in the fourth round of the 1989 NFL Draft.
+Petry was selected by the Kansas City Chiefs in the fourth round of the 1989 NFL draft.
 He also played for the Baltimore Stallions of the CFL and Milwaukee Mustangs, Albany Firebirds, Grand Rapids Rampage, Houston ThunderBears, Buffalo Destroyers and New York Dragons of the AFL.